datacarpentry/OpenRefine-ecology-lesson/01-working-with-openrefine.md

 # Learning Objectives

-* Introduce concept of facets
-* Show split columns by defined separator
-* Show power of include / exclude, sort by name / count
+* Create a new OpenRefine project from a `CSV` file
+* Recognize how facets can be used to have an overview of the data
+* Use sort and include/exclude to identify and understand possible mistakes in the data
+* Apply clustering algorithms to correct multiple typos in a variable at once
-* Show the power of clustering algorithms to reveal data patterns, data snafus
+* Show how undo/redo allows to recreate previous steps of the data manipulations
+* Show how to split the values from one column into multiple columns
-* Show the power of undo / redo.
+* Show how to solve the common mistake of trailing/leading white spaces

 ----------------------------------------------------